BgeeDB/bgee-unil/src/markdown/support/rnaSeqProcExprValues.md

 1) Part of a call --> This means the information from the `Gene ID` (column 4) was used to make an expression informative call.
 1) Result excluded, reason: pre-filtering --> Pre-filtering of genes never observed as present in any `Library ID` (column 2).
 No calls will be generated for those `Gene ID` (column 4).
-2) Result excluded, reason: absent call not reliable --> protocol used to generate the `Library ID` (column 2) does not allow to consider `Gene ID` (column 4) absent for this gene biotype.
+2) Result excluded, reason: absent call not reliable --> protocol used to generate the `Library ID` (column 2) does not allow you to consider `Gene ID` (column 4) absent for this gene biotype.

 The biotypes excluded of absent calls are: